Frequently Asked Questions

 CNI staff members are available to visit member institutions and organizations for events that focus on issues such as scholarly communication, developing technology-rich facilities, and formulating institutional strategies for intellectual asset management.
 As an organization that is involved across a broad spectrum of networking activities, at all levels, from inception through implementation, CNI can bring this expertise and perspective to your institution’s planning process.

-CNI distributes its publications and reports to the public without fees via the Internet, and we maintain electronic distribution channels for information about the activities and programs of CNI.
-We believe these strategies are the most effective ways to advance our ongoing program of collaboration and advocacy to promote the development of networked information and its role in transforming organizations and scholarly activities.
+CNI distributes its publications and reports online and makes them freely available to the public; we also maintain electronic distribution channels for information about the activities and programs of CNI.
+We believe these strategies are the most effective ways to advance our ongoing program of collaboration and advocacy to promote the development of digital information and its role in transforming organizations and scholarly activities.

 Many of our members state that one of the most valuable benefits of membership is participation in our semi-annual membership meetings (included in membership dues), during which they have the opportunity to learn about new technologies, content, and applications, and further their own collaborations.
-Each institution is permitted to send two representatives to these meetings.
+Each institution may send up to two representatives to these meetings.
+Following a recent membership meeting, one attendee commented, “the CNI sessions I attended read like signposts for our future.”
+CNI provides additional, year-round opportunities for consultation and collaboration among its members through small-group virtual meetings such as Executive Roundtables, where members discuss a specific issue of importance, and Hallway Conversations and Lobby Encounters, where members can share what’s happening at their institution and get current information on developments in the field.

-While CNI membership meetings and CNI Conversations are unique opportunities to hear about cutting edge developments, and the opportunity to consult with CNI staff on institutional policies and projects can be invaluable, the most compelling reason to join CNI is to support and participate in the advancement of scholarly communication in the digital environment.
+While CNI membership meetings offer unique occasions to network with colleagues and hear about cutting-edge developments firsthand, the opportunity to consult with CNI staff on institutional policies and projects can be invaluable.
+The most compelling reason to join CNI is to support and participate in the advancement of scholarly communication in the digital environment.

 Related document: Key Benefits of CNI Membership

 CNI has only one membership category.
 All types of institutions and organizations have the same membership privileges and pay the same dues.
-We have members from a wide variety of sectors, including higher education, publishing, network and telecommunications, information technology, government agencies, foundations, and libraries and library organizations, from both the US and other countries.
+We have members from a wide variety of sectors, including higher education, publishing, scholarly and professional organizations, libraries, information technology companies, government agencies, cultural heritage organizations, and foundations, from both the US and other countries.
 We do not offer an individual membership rate.

-The Coalition actively pursues a strategy of ongoing collaborations to advance its program, and this approach includes cooperation with international organizations concerned with networked information.
-For example, CNI has partnered with the Joint Information Systems Committee (JISC) in the United Kingdom, the U.K. Office for Library Networking (UKOLN), the German Initiative for Networked Information (DINI), the German Research Foundation (DFG), and SURF, the Dutch higher education and research partnership organization for network services and information and communications technology.
-We also have members from outside the United States, most notably from Canada, who have been important participants throughout the Coalition’s history, but CNI’s policy focus is concentrated on issues primarily within the United States.
+CNI actively pursues a strategy of ongoing collaborations to advance its program, and this approach includes cooperation with international organizations concerned with digital information.
+For example, CNI has partnered with Jisc in the United Kingdom, the German Initiative for Networked Information (DINI), and the German Research Foundation (DFG).
+We also have members from outside the United States, most notably from Canada, who have been important participants throughout CNI’s history, but our policy focus is concentrated on issues primarily within the United States.

-The dues for the current membership year (July 1, 2013-June 30, 2014) are $7,300.
+The dues for the current membership year (July 1, 2023-June 30, 2024) are $8660.
 CNI’s budget is entirely funded through member dues; we do not receive grants.
+The typical annual dues increase has been 3%.
 When we have received an institution’s membership application, we send the invoice for dues payment.
-Because the majority of our members are academic institutions with fiscal years that begin July 1, we normally invoice for membership in the spring, providing maximum financial flexibility to those members.
+Because the majority of our members are academic institutions with fiscal years that begin July 1, we normally invoice for membership in late April or early May, providing maximum financial flexibility to those members.
 We can make special arrangements for other invoicing cycles if this would be helpful.

 Each member’s participation may take a variety of forms and depends on how much time and energy a member institution wants to invest in CNI-related activities.
 We want our members to “own” the agenda of CNI.
 The fundamental objective is to make progress on this agenda, and we work most intensively with those organizations that are actively advancing it.
 CNI staff are also deeply involved in initiatives developed by individual member organizations, or groups of organizations, and have sometimes played an important role in coordinating efforts or transferring technology and best practices from such groups to the broader CNI community.

 CNI assists members in forming fruitful partnerships.
-Each institution may send two representatives to the semi-annual membership meetings, and we welcome project briefing sessions from members at those gatherings.
-These meetings are a venue for reporting on and exploring the latest activities and issues in digital information.
-Membership meetings can also serve as a means of identifying resources and participants for projects.
-CNI is a mechanism that combines the resources of all member institutions and organizations to make progress in the networked scholarly information environment.
+Each institution may send two representatives to the semi-annual membership meetings, and we welcome project briefing sessions from members at those events.
+Membership meetings are a venue for reporting on and exploring the latest activities and issues in networked information.
+They can also serve as a means of identifying resources and participants for projects.
+Members can also participate in other ongoing programs designed to foster collaboration and knowledge sharing such as Executive Roundtables and Hallway Conversations and Lobby Encounters.
+The Pre-Recorded Project Briefing Program is a quarterly series that curates a collection of videos from the CNI community and provides year-round opportunities to share timely content.
+CNI is a mechanism that combines the resources of all member institutions and organizations to make progress in the digital scholarly information environment.